learn-academy-2021-charlie/database-challenges/database-chris-heather.md

 ORDER BY
 Which fifteen countries have the lowest life expectancy?
+(HINT: starts with Zambia, ends with Sierra Leonne)

+SELECT name, lifeexpectancy
+FROM country
+WHERE lifeexpectancy IS NOT null
+ORDER BY lifeexpectancy
+limit 15;

+Which fifteen countries have the highest life expectancy?
+(HINT: starts with Andorra, ends with Spain)

+SELECT name, lifeexpectancy
+FROM country
+WHERE lifeexpectancy IS NOT null
+ORDER BY lifeexpectancy DESC
+limit 15;

-(HINT: starts with Zambia, ends with Sierra Leonne) Which fifteen countries have the highest life expectancy?
-(HINT: starts with Andorra, ends with Spain) Which five countries have the lowest population density (density = population / surfacearea)?
-(HINT: starts with Greenland) Which countries have the highest population density?(HINT: starts with Macao) Which is the smallest country by area?
-(HINT: .4) Which is the smallest country by population?
+Which five countries have the lowest population density (density = population / surfacearea)?
+(HINT: starts with Greenland)

+SELECT name, population, surfacearea, population/surfacearea AS density
+FROM country
+WHERE population > 0
+ORDER BY density
+LIMIT 5;

+Which countries have the highest population density?(HINT: starts with Macao)

+SELECT name, population, surfacearea, population/surfacearea AS density
+FROM country
+WHERE population > 0
+ORDER BY density DESC
+LIMIT 5;

+Which is the smallest country by area?
+(HINT: .4)

+SELECT name, surfacearea
+FROM country
+ORDER BY surfacearea
+limit 1;

+Which is the smallest country by population?
 (HINT: 50)?
 Which is the biggest country by area?
 (HINT: 1.70754e+07) Which is the biggest country by population?
 (HINT: 1277558000)